mitulsuthar/A100/README.md

 <li><a href="http://mscodingblog.blogspot.com/2018/06/a18building-app-using-angular-and.html">A18 - Reactive Forms Submitting Data</a></li>
 <li><a href="http://mscodingblog.blogspot.com/2018/07/a19building-app-using-angular-and.html">A19 - Review Order Details</a></li>
 <li><a href="http://mscodingblog.blogspot.com/2018/12/a20-upgrading-to-angular-7-and-aspnet.html">A20 - Upgrading to Angular 7 and ASP.NET Core</a></li>
+<li><a href="http://mscodingblog.blogspot.com/2019/02/a21-adding-docker-support-to-aspnet.html">A21 - Adding docker support to ASP.NET Core SPA Application</a></li>
 </ul>